stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

-Yeah, it's not to the extent where-- like, obviously we can't completely divorce ourselves from it.
+Yeah, and it's not to the extent where-- Like, obviously we can't completely divorce ourselves from it.
 'Cause, I mean, in fiction, Stellar Firma originally came from Earth, but also we are two people who live now.
 So, you know, it wouldn't be very interesting to be like, "And a washing machine."
 "What's a washing machine?"
 "Okay, well, [__TIM:__ Yeah.] let's get into that."
 Or avoid the concept of washing machines and make up some space-neologism for it.

 #### TIM

 And that's very much an improv thing, because there is a good old improv rule of, like, when somebody introduces something, it's kind of quite difficult to deal with it if everytime they introduce something you go, "I don't know what that is.
 What is that?
 I don't know what that is."
 Every now and again, sure.
-I'm sure we've had a couple of things where you've not known what something is, and it's led to a fun explanation.
+I'm pretty sure we've had a couple of things where you've not known what something is, and it's led to a fun explanation.

 #### BEN